Remember those who are in prison, as though in prison with them, and those who are mistreated, since you also are in the body. (Hebrews 13:3)

 Why “The Esther Project”?

 Esther and I go way back.
 She’s held a particular interest for me almost since the day I gave my life to Christ.
 My husband, before he was my husband, once suggested that if I ever started a band I should call it The Esther Project.
-I started a ‘zine instead, and then a new blog.
+I started a ‘zine instead, and then a new blog in 2006.
 The name has followed all of my at least semi-autobiographical projects.

 I grew up in a Lutheran church as a kid.
 My dad didn’t go, and my mom was on staff – so the dirt was known.
 When I was 13 I was confirmed, which means I’d graduated and didn’t have to go any more.
 I think by that time I’d already decided I didn’t believe this stuff anyway.

 About eight years went by and I went from Wiccan to atheist to “apathetic agnostic,” when God called me out.

 Through a series of strange and inexplicable circumstances – most of which I initiated myself for no other reason than I “knew I had to” – much of my world came down around me.
 At the same time, I had been hearing about God in a way I’d never heard of Him before – that He doesn’t do mean things to “teach us a lesson,” that He talks to us sometimes, that He physically heals people, that Jesus is coming back someday, that there’s a Holy Spirit …

 One night, I found myself in a tiny town, an hour away from everything, sleeping on a couch that belonged to a young couple I’d only known for a couple months.
 I’d devastated the only boy I’d ever loved, all of my friends hated me for it, and I felt otherwise completely rejected by everyone I knew – and deserving of it.
 I rolled over and breathed, “God.
 If you’re really there.
 Don’t leave me here.“

 And He didn’t, but that’s a long story.

 Yikes, really?
 Note to self: Develop better listening skills. 🙂